August 10, 2025

 Secondly, active and regular surveillance of the plant infestation must be carried out along with tracking the spread, removal of affected plants, and treatment of the nearby plant varieties.

-Therefore, the most efficient solution can be using products and solutions that can empower plants to naturally fight against pathogens or in other words, develop a strong immunity to combat disease.
+Therefore, the most efficient solution can be using products and solutions that can empower plants to fight against pathogens naturally, or in other words, develop a strong immunity to combat disease.

 The use of biological seed treatment and biostimulants in agriculture can be helpful in plant disease prevention efforts.